 It gives you a 60-minute phone call with a Certified Financial Planner® for the purposes of higher education.

-Whether it be for you or your children the CFP® will go over your family’s finances.
-They will also make recommendations on how to invest to plan for this important life milestone.
+Whether it be for you or your children, the CFP® will go over your family’s finances and ensure you are on the right path.
+They will also make recommendations on how to invest for this important milestone.

 Package Cost: $399